Applications for most Postgraduate courses are made direct to the University.

 Choose one of these two methods of application

 Before you begin, make sure you know the name of the course you are applying for and have copies of all relevant documents to hand.

-You can choose to apply direct to the University for full-time undergraduate degree courses.
+You can choose to apply direct to the University for full-time degree courses.
 Download our Direct Application form (PDF 253KB)